-The University Park campus of The Pennsylvania State University exemplified many large academic campuses: While carefully planned and well-maintained, the campus had grown so much that wayfinding had become difficult.
-Penn State asked Corbin Design to develop a Wayfinding Master Plan that would capitalize on the university’s identity program, present a timeless aesthetic, respect the architectural character of the various areas of the campus, and support the many “businesses” of the university.
+The University Park campus of The Pennsylvania State University exemplified many large academic campuses: While carefully planned and well-maintained, the campus had grown so much that wayfinding had become unmanageable.
+Penn State asked Corbin to develop a Wayfinding Master Plan that would capitalize on the university’s identity program, present a timeless aesthetic, respect the architectural character of the various areas of the campus, and support the many “businesses” of the university.

 Corbin Design’s work on this project won an Award of Distinction from Creativity 31, and publication in the 31st Creativity Annual.